SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

 \subsection{Federated Learning}

-Although the local data of \emph{data controllers} are not exchanged in FL frameworks, the parameters transmitted between the server and \emph{data controller}s may leak sensitive information~\cite{aono2017privacy}\cite{melis2019exploiting}\cite{zhu2019deep}\cite{li2019quantification}.
-To protect the \emph{data controller}s' local data from being leaked and to protect the privacy of the intermediate data during the training process, a few privacy technologies are applied in the frameworks of FL to privately exchange parameters when \emph{data controller}s interact with the server.
-In this paper, we classify FL framework as Non-cryptographic FL framework, DP-based FL framework, and SC-based FL framework in terms of the privacy protection mechanisms used in FL frameworks.
+Although the local data held by parties are not exchanged in FL frameworks, the \lgp{model updates} transmitted between the server and parties might leak sensitive information~\cite{aono2017privacy}\cite{melis2019exploiting}\cite{zhu2019deep}\cite{li2019quantification}.
+To protect the parties' local data from being leaked, a few privacy-enhancing technologies are applied in FL frameworks to privately exchange \lgp{model updates} when parties interact with the server.
+In this paper, we classify FL frameworks as Non-cryptographic FL frameworks, DP-based FL frameworks, and SC-based FL frameworks in terms of the privacy protection mechanisms used in FL frameworks.